-- 2.2.1 "Transition demand" is a logical and intuitive procedure to transfer the dynamic driving task from automated control by the system to human driver control.
-This request given from the system to the human driver indicates the transition phase. - 2.2.2.
-"Transition phase" means the duration of the transition demand. - 2.2.5.
-"Imminent collision risk" describes a situation or an event which leads to a collision of the vehicle with another road user or an obstacle unless an emergency manoeuvre is executed. - 2.2.6.
-"Minimum risk manoeuvre" means a manoeuvre performed by the system after the end of a transition phase as risk mitigation strategy in case the human driver has not resumed manual control of the vehicle. - 2.2.7.
+- 2.2.2.
+"Transition demand" is a logical and intuitive procedure to transfer the dynamic driving task from automated control by the system to human driver control.
+This request given from the system to the human driver indicates the transition phase. - 2.2.3.
+"Transition phase" means the duration of the transition demand. - 2.2.4.
+"Planned event" is a situation which is known in advance, e.g. at the time of activation such as a journey point (e.g. exit of a highway) etc. and which requires a transition demand. - 2.2.5.
+"Unplanned event" is a situation which is unknown in advance, but assumed as very likely in happening, e.g. [road construction, inclement weather, approaching emergency vehicle, missing lane marking, load falling from truck (collision)] and which requires a transition demand. - 2.2.6.
+"Imminent collision risk" describes a situation or an event which leads to a collision of the vehicle with another road user or an obstacle unless an emergency manoeuvre is executed. - 2.2.7.
+"Minimum risk manoeuvre" means a procedure aimed at minimising risks in traffic, which is automatically performed by the system after a transition demand. - 2.2.8.
 "Emergency Manoeuvre" is a manoeuvre performed by the system in case of an event in which the vehicle is at imminent collision risk with the purpose of avoiding or mitigating a collision.